-Early in picture we undertook rapid assessments of the impacts of COVID-19 on people with disabilities living in countries in the Indo-Pacific region and gathered information from disability movement stakeholders in 9 countries (Indonesia, Philippines, Timor-Leste, Vietnam, Fiji, PNG, Samoa, Solomon Islands, and Vanuatu).
+Early in the picture we undertook rapid assessments of the impacts of COVID-19 on people with disabilities living in countries in the Indo-Pacific region and gathered information from disability movement stakeholders in nine countries (Indonesia, Philippines, Timor-Leste, Vietnam, Fiji, Papua New Guinea, Samoa, Solomon Islands, and Vanuatu).
 We also drew on our networks and close connections with organisations of people with disabilities (OPDs) and disability self-advocates to gain valuable first-hand information.
 So, what did we learn?

-1. Firstly, that people with disabilities continue to be amongst the most vulnerable populations in the COVID-19 pandemic due to various barriers accessing health risk information, equipment and practices to prevent transmission of disease, continually disrupted access to disability-specific and general support services needed for independence and to maintain good health.
+- Firstly, that people with disabilities continued to be amongst the most vulnerable populations in the COVID-19 pandemic.
+This was due to various barriers accessing health risk information, equipment and practices to prevent transmission of disease, continually disrupted access to disability-specific and general support services needed for independence and to maintain good health.

-3. Third, emerging evidence shows that people with disabilities are more likely to contract or die from COVID-19.
-For example, in the UK, despite only making up 16% of the population, people with disabilities made up 59% of COVID-related deaths in the UK population between March-July 2020.
+- Third, emerging evidence showed that people with disabilities were more likely to contract or die from COVID-19.
+For example, in the UK, despite only making up 16 per cent of the population, people with disabilities made up 59 per cent of COVID-related deaths in the UK population between March and July 2020.

-This information has been invaluable in advising partners and organisations on how to adapt their local COVID-19 response and recovery to include and protect people with disabilities.
-It has also been key information used to provide ongoing support to the Australian Government as they assist other countries to scale-up their social protection programs during the COVID-19 crisis, ensuring disability inclusion is featured and a focus.
+This information was been invaluable in advising partners and organisations on how to adapt their local COVID-19 response and recovery to include and protect people with disabilities.
+This key information was also used to provide ongoing support to the Australian Government as they assisted other countries to scale-up their social protection programs during the COVID-19 crisis, ensuring disability inclusion was featured and a focus.